-Ivo Varbanov is a leading figure of Bulgarian music and culture abroad.
-After a forced stop from performing from 2009 to 2012 due to Leukemia he has returned to the stage with impressive performances at Royal Festival Hall with the Royal Philharmonic Orchestra, Kings Place in the Brahms Unwrapped season, and at Cadogan Hall.
+After an enforced break from performing from 2009 to 2012 as a consequence of Leukaemia, he returned to the London stage with impressive performances at the Royal Festival Hall with the Royal Philharmonic Orchestra, Kings Place in the ‘Brahms Unwrapped’ season and at Cadogan Hall.

-In the past seasons he has been collaborating in chamber music concerts with his wife Fiammetta Tarli and Konstantin Lifschitz (two pianos/four hands), as well as with the violinist Ofer Falk, cellists László Fenyö, Seeli Toivio, Jozef Lupták and Hillel Zori, the Allegri Quartet, and the horn player Tanja Nisonen, performing in festivals such as Sofia Music Weeks, Cervo Summer Festival, Ohrid Summer Festival, Chopin Marienbad Festival, Apollonia Arts Festival, and CarniaArmonie Festival, and Lodz Contemporary Music Festival.
+His recent chamber music collaborations include concerts with his wife Fiammetta Tarli and Konstantin Lifschitz (two pianos, four hands), the violinist Ofer Falk, violist Jitka Hosprová, cellists László Fenyö, Seeli Toivio, Jozef Lupták and Hillel Zori, the Allegri Quartet and the horn player Tanja Nisonen.
+Ivo has appeared at many international festivals, including ‘Music Weeks in Sofia’, Cervo Summer Festival, Ohrid Summer Festival, Chopin Marienbad Festival, Apollonia Arts Festival, Carniarmonie Festival and the Lodz Contemporary Music Festival.